• Skip to secondary menu

 Trouble Shooting Your Paint Sprayer

 One of the complaints I have seen about this paint sprayer (and others like it) is people saying that it splatters, or spits paint.
-When this happens, it looks like a bunch of tiny droplets were spit out of the sprayer!
+When this happens, it looks like a bunch of tiny droplets was spit out of the sprayer!
 Well, there is one heck of an easy fix for this…you just need to thin the paint a little more!!
 DO NOT throw out your sprayer… or return it, or think ugly thoughts about it, just open it up and add a little more water!😜

 Even after using it a ton, I still have times that I think I have it thinned, start spraying, and realize it needs a little more thinning!
 In the video, you will see that at this point!
 Lol!